 I cut the tubing to the lengths specified in the build sheet then I ran a Dremal with a sanding attachment over the ends to clean them up a little.
 As far as getting the ends dead straight and whilst is is important it’s not imperative.
 The design of the parts allows the ends of your tubing to be just a little off

-Check for blobs of “over galvanising” on the tubing once cut.
-In this I mean check for little artifacts or blobs from the galvanising process that might be present on the tubes.
+Check for blobs of “over galvanising” on the tubing once they are cut to length.
+Check for little artefacts or blobs from the galvanising process that might be present on the tubes.
 This could lead to the rollers having an uneven path as they travel up and down the axis tubing.
 These bumps will result in corresponding bumps in your printed parts.
-I didn’t find any myself, but definitely worth checking for just in case.
+I didn’t find any myself, but definitely worth checking for, just in case.

 Here are the measurements of the tubing based on the printer size.
 I am currently building the 300mmx300mm model, but I have taken a screen shot from the Piper 3D printer website which shows the other dimensions and measurements of the other available printers.